MerlinHof/vec2laser/readme.md

 ### Installation

-To use this software, you need to install python3 and the python package `pyserial`.
+To use this software, you need to have a working installation of Python3 and the Python package `pyserial`.
 Then simply run the `server.py` in the backend folder and voilá.
 (Detailed instructions coming soon)